Linux: 32-bit Game on 64-bit OS

 If wanting more help, this page came the closest: https://unix.stackexchange.com/questions/12956/how-do-i-run-32-bit-programs-on-a...

-You will also need to install i386 support for Mesa/OpenGL/X11 (whatever you want to call it) if your graphics drivers didn't install it already.
+You will also need to install i386 support for Mesa/OpenGL/X11 (whatever you want to call it) if your graphics drivers didn't install it/these already.
 Again, I found no authoritative source for this.
 (Hint: